Exchange studies at KTH

 KTH is a popular university for international students.
 Nearly 100 nationalities make up our vibrant student community.
 During 2013, KTH received 1058 exchange students and a large number of international master's students.

 In order to become an exchange student at KTH, you have to be enrolled at a partner university, i.e. one with which KTH has an exchange agreement.
 You must also have completed at least two years of the educational programme at your home university, with grades above average.

-Exchange students normally take courses in English that are relevant to their original degree programme, but can also request to perform a final degree project/Master's thesis at KTH.
+Exchange students normally take courses relevant to their degree programme at the home university, but can also request to perform a final degree project/Master's thesis at KTH.

 Student from TU Dresden, Germany